-Below is the collection of requirements (described in D5.2 [18]) related to the SSI Framework and a description of how and to what extent these requirements are implemented at this point of development.
+Below is the collection of requirements (described in D5.2 [5]) related to the SSI Framework and a description of how and to what extent these requirements have been implemented.

 Requirement id SSI.01 Short title Cloud security certificate issuance Description The system should provide a way for appropriate entities (CAB) to issue and sign security certifications for the cloud providers as indicated by the automated certificate Life-Cycle Manager .
-Status Partially implemented Comments The functionality is already implemented but the SSI Framework has not been integrated with the Life-Cycle Manager yet.
+Status Fully Implemented